← All Beaches

 01

 Read the swell period before you approach the water.
 The number in the chart above is your warning.
 A period of 15+ seconds means sets are arriving with long, quiet intervals between them — sometimes up to 20 minutes of calm.
-Do not approach the water's edge during a quiet stretch — that calm is when energy is building offshore.
+During the quiet periods between sets, energy is building offshore.
+People who walk to the water's edge during the lull are swept in when a set arrives.

 02